 - Incomplete conversations – Problems and projects linger without resolution.

-The (subscription) Group Workplace Assessment uses the same survey as the Workplace Communication Assessment outlined above, but in a format that allows you to see the totals for responses from a group.
+The (subscription) Group Workplace Assessment uses the same survey as the Workplace Communication Assessment outlined above, but can be summarized in a way that allows you to see the totals for responses from a group.
 This comes in two types of subscription, especially useful for: Managers who want to see which aspects of their department or team’s communication can most readily be improved; and for Consultants to scan multiple client organizations or groups to discover where certain types of workplace problems are occurring and where communications can be upgraded (or other solutions applied).

-Individual survey responses for the Group Workplace Assessment are added together to present an overview of the department or organization.
-The subscriptions preserve the confidentiality of individual responses while allowing you to see the specific kinds of problems observed in your organization.
-You will see what they say are their biggest communication challenges and receive recommendations on how to impact the most frequently occurring issues.
+Individual survey responses for the Group Workplace Assessment are added together to present an overview of the department or organization while preserving the confidentiality of individual responses.
+You will see the specific kinds of problems the people in your organization say are their biggest communication challenges, and you will receive recommendations on how to impact the most frequently occurring issues.